 Rhodesian Ridgeback: Breed of the Week

-I think one of the things that many find fascinating about Ridgebacks is their power and courage, which is a complete contrast to what may be one of their strongest traits, gentleness.
-Kobe, my part time Ridgeback, is 150 pounds of lap dog.
-Walking the streets with him people are in awe of his size and beauty.
-Many stare and others timidly move to the other side.
-His look totally belays his sweet cuddly personality.
+I think one of the things that many find fascinating about Ridgebacks is their power and courage, which is a complete contrast to what may be one of their most appealing traits, their gentleness.
+Kobe was a particularly large Ridgeback: 150 pounds of lap dog!
+Walking the streets with him people were in awe of his size and beauty.
+Many stared and others timidly moved to the other side.
+His look totally belied his sweet cuddly personality.

 After the Jump: Just How Big do Ridgebacks Get?

 If you are thinking of getting a Ridgeback there are some things to consider.
 They can be very large dogs: males often reach 27-29 inches and exceed 100 pounds.
-These dogs have voracious appetites and are food driven.
+They have voracious appetites and are very food driven.
 (Many Ridgeback owners say it’s like living with another person, one who loves to eat.)

 They are a hardy breed; their short coat is able to withstand warm days and cold nights.
 What distinguishes this breed is the ridge of hair down its back which grows in the opposite direction of the rest of its coat causing a ridge, thus the name Ridgeback.

-Do your homework with this one, find a reputable breeder.
+Do your homework with these dogs and find a reputable breeder.
 Sergio, who has owned several Ridgebacks, likes Kengali Rhodesian Ridgebacks.
 If his girls Jada and Mila are any indication, they do an amazing job.

 Here is Animal Planet’s Dogs 101 segment on Ridgebacks.

 And we’ll leave you with some video to show you what great runners they are.
-First check out this video from Juan Fernando Rengifo of Colombia and his two Ridgebacks Duma and Kenya.
+Check out this video from Juan Fernando Rengifo of Colombia and his two Ridgebacks Duma and Kenya.